 WISeKey Announces Filing of Its 2022 Annual Report on Form 20-F

-/EIN News/ -- WISeKey Announces Filing of Its 2022 Annual Report on Form 20-F

-Zug, Switzerland – May 2, 2023– WISeKey International Holding Ltd (“WISeKey” or “Company”) (SIX: WIHN, NASDAQ: WKEY), a leading global cybersecurity and IoT company, today announced that it filed its annual report on Form 20-F (the "Form 20-F") for the year ended December 31, 2022 with the U.S. Securities and Exchange Commission.
+Zug, Switzerland – May 2, 2023– WISeKey International Holding Ltd ("WISeKey" or "Company") (WIHNWKEY, a leading global cybersecurity and IoT company, today announced that it filed its annual report on Form 20-F (the "Form 20-F") for the year ended December 31, 2022 with the U.S. Securities and Exchange Commission.
 The Form 20-F can be accessed by visiting the SEC's website at www.sec.gov.

 In addition, the Company's stockholders and holders of its American Depositary Shares, may receive a hard copy of the Form 20-F, which includes complete audited financial statements, free of charge by contacting its Investor Relations Representative at lcati@equityny.com or +1 212 836-9611.